Degeneracy is OK: Logarithmic Regret for Network Revenue Management with Indiscrete Distributions: Policy with Log-squared Regret

 \subsection{Semi-fluid Relaxation}

 We now specify the semi-fluid relaxation $\bV$ that will be used in this section.
-For each $j\in[n]$, we let {$d_j$ denote a generic non-negative integer that should be interpreted as the number of type $j$ query arrivals remaining.
+For each $j\in[n]$, we let {$d_j$ denote a generic non-negative integer that should be interpreted as the number of type $j$ query arrivals remaining, regardless of the current time period.
 Meanwhile, we let $\tilde{d}_{j,t}$ be the random variable} for the number of type $j$ query arrivals from period $t$ to period $T$, i.e., the number of times that $\tba_{\tau}=\ba_j$ for $\tau=t,\dots,T$.
 We introduce $\bV$ is as follows, for a fixed $\bd=(d_1,\dots, d_n)\in\mathbb{R}^n$:

-In the following lemma, we show that the formulation of $\bV$ introduced in \eqref{lp:Prophrelax} implies an upper bound of the offline optimum $V^{\text{off}}$ in \eqref{lp:offlineoptimum}. \begin{lemma} It holds that $\mathbb{E}_{I}[\bVH_{\bm{C}}(\tilde{\bd}_1)]\geq\mathbb{E}_I[V^{\text{off}}(I)]$, where $\tilde{\bd}=(\tilde{d}_{1,1},\dots, \tilde{d}_{n,1})$ depends on the sample path $I$. \end{lemma} In order to see that $\bVH_{\bm{C}}(\tilde{\bd}_1)$ is an upper bound, we first fix the type arrivals of the queries that is implied by the sample path $I$.
+In the following lemma, we show that the formulation of $\bV$ introduced in \eqref{lp:Prophrelax} implies an upper bound of the offline optimum $V^{\text{off}}$ in \eqref{lp:offlineoptimum}. \begin{lemma} It holds that $\mathbb{E}_{I}[\bVH_{\bm{C}}(\tilde{\bd}_1)]\geq\mathbb{E}_I[V^{\text{off}}(I)]$, where $\tilde{\bd}_1=(\tilde{d}_{1,1},\dots, \tilde{d}_{n,1})$ depends on the sample path $I$. \end{lemma} In order to see that $\bVH_{\bm{C}}(\tilde{\bd}_1)$ is an upper bound, we first fix the type arrivals of the queries that is implied by the sample path $I$.
 We then take an ex-ante relaxation over the reward distribution for each type.

 \textbf{Comparison with other relaxations.} There are also other relaxations of the prophet \eqref{lp:offlineoptimum} existing in the literature and we now compare $\bVH_{\bc}(\bd)$ \eqref{lp:Prophrelax} with them.